-- Unless outlined in the sections that follow, backups and restores performed with the plug-in of clustered data are the same as those procedures performed with traditional Oracle® Server data. - The following sections only offer information on Oracle-specific settings required for the use of this plugin in a Failover Cluster environment.
+- Unless outlined in the topics that follow, backups and restores performed with the plug-in of clustered data are the same as those procedures performed with traditional Oracle Server data. - The following topics only offer information on Oracle-specific settings required for the use of this plug-in in a Failover Cluster environment.
 They do not offer instructions on how to set up NetVault Backup's Application Cluster Support to administer backups and restores of non-Oracle Server-related data and files.
-This process is not plug-in-specific, and you can find complete details in the Dell NetVault Backup Administrator's Guide. - Before you continue, review all cluster-related information provided in the Dell NetVault Backup Administrator's Guide to understand how the following information works with Oracle Server Failover Cluster functionality.
+This process is not plug-in-specific, and you can find complete details in the Quest NetVault Backup Administrator's Guide. - Before you continue, review all cluster-related information provided in the Quest NetVault Backup Administrator's Guide to understand how the following information works with Oracle Server Failover Cluster functionality.